Cornish Towns & Eden 5 Days - Eliot Hotel

 Day 1 - Outward Travel

-Day 2 - Full Day - Eden Project & Charlestown
+Day 2 - Eden Project & Mevagissey

-Discover the magnificent Eden Project - experience the sights, smells and scale of the rainforest in the Rainforest Biome, amble amongst the orange and lemon trees in the Mediterranean Biome and explore a wide variety of plants that flourish in the Cornish climate in the Outdoor Gardens. /nLater in the day we make our way to the historic harbour town of Charlestown.
-The Grade II listed, original harbour was used as a filming location for the popular BBC series Poldark.
-There are a selection of charming shops, quaint cafes and spectacular coastal views to be enjoyed here!/n
+Discover the magnificent Eden Project - experience the sights, smells and scale of the rainforest in the Rainforest Biome, amble amongst the orange and lemon trees in the Mediterranean Biome and explore a wide variety of plants that flourish in the Cornish climate in the Outdoor Gardens.
+Later in the day, we head to Mevagissey, a charming working fishing village.
+The hills are adorned with white and colour-washed cottages that overlook the picturesque harbour./n

 Day 3 - Day at Leisure